So, you are thinking about going to the Amazon?

 services, and have a lot of fun.
 There is something for everyone!
 Where ever you are, you will develop an appreciation for the beautiful Brazilian people and God’s amazing creation.

 ELECTRICITY: The Brazilian current is 220 volts, but the boat is on 110 (American).
 Don’t bring a lot of electrical appliances.
 You won’t need them or have room for them, but you can charge cameras and cell phones.
 Surprisingly, there is cell phone service in some, more than you might think, of the Amazon region.
 Check with your phone service provider if you want to get an international plan.
-Wi-Fi is available on the boat when in larger towns or cities, but internet access is limited when traveling, so don’t expect it 24/7.
+Starlink satellite Wi-Fi is now available on the boat, so internet access is available frequently.

 CHORES: You will be expected to help wash dishes, hang up clothes to dry, put the rain flaps up or down, etc. Make yourself useful!
 The boat crew will take care of you, but don’t let them!